Ava-Vispilio/Deluminator/README.md

 # Deluminator
+##instruction to install
+step 1:  download the files, load unpacked to deluminator step 2: insert your own api key also and custom search engine id in background.js step 3: use the extension on the website

 ## Inspiration
 In today's digital age, misinformation spreads rapidly, influencing public opinion and decision-making.
 Inspired by the need for reliable information, we set out to develop a web-extension to help users identify deceptive content.
 Our goal was to leverage data science and machine learning to combat misinformation effectively.